 these obstacles, non-traditional students can have a fulfilling study abroad experience that can positively influence their academic

 and career development.
 In fact, adult students can have certain advantages over traditional

 students when they study abroad.
 Nontraditional students have more life experience

 and can gain deeper insight into the cultural and politics of the host country.
 Our

-Advisors in the Study Abroad Office at UofSC are happy to talk through concerns with
+Advisors in the Education Abroad Office at UofSC are happy to talk through concerns

 Questions to consider with an Advisor/by yourself:

 What are some challenges that I have as a non-traditional student at my home university,

 and which of these do I think can impact my study abroad experience?

 What type of study abroad program is the best fit for me and my situation?